-"In those days a decree went out from Caesar Augustus that all the world should be registered.
-This was the first registration when Quirinius was governor of Syria.
-And all went to be registered, each to his own town.
-And Joseph also went up from Galilee, from the town of Nazareth, to Judea, to the city of David, which is called Bethlehem, because he was of the house and lineage of David, to be registered with Mary, his betrothed, who was with child.
-And while they were there, the time came for her to give birth.
-And she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn."
+"And it came to pass in those days, that there went out a decree from Caesar Augustus that all the world should be taxed.
+And this taxing was first made when Cyrenius was governor of Syria.
+And all went to be taxed, every one into his own city.
+And Joseph also went up from Galilee, out of the city of Nazareth, into Judaea, unto the city of David, which is called Bethlehem; (because he was of the house and lineage of David:) To be taxed with Mary his espoused wife, being great with child.
+And so it was, that, while they were there, the days were accomplished that she should be delivered.
+And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn."
 (Luke 2:1-7)